InfluxTechnology/influx-yocto-base/README.md

 7. Initialize repo.
 The file containing all needed repositories is downloaded in this step.
 Change <selected branch> to a branch name according to the table above.

- `repo init -u https://github.com/InfluxTechnology/influx-yocto-base -b <selected branch>`
+ `repo init -u https://github.com/InfluxTechnology/influx-yocto-base -b influx-5.15.32`

 8. Start to download files